hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

 * `http_get` -
   (Optional)
   HTTPGet specifies the http request to perform.
-Exactly one of HTTPGet or TCPSocket must be specified.
   Structure is [documented below](#nested_http_get).

 * `tcp_socket` -
-  (Optional)
+  (Optional, Deprecated)
   TCPSocket specifies an action involving a TCP port.
-Exactly one of HTTPGet or TCPSocket must be specified.
+This field is not supported in liveness probe currently.
   Structure is [documented below](#nested_tcp_socket).